 “I knew the first year of law school would be hard, but I was blindsided by how tough it actually was,” Harris said.
 “I had been a top-ranked student throughout my academic career, but so had the rest of my classmates.
 Suddenly, one of us had to end up at the bottom, and that was not a concept I was prepared for.”

-Harris considers herself fortunate to have been assigned Sheila Bias, 2011 alumna, as her mentor during Introduction to the Legal Profession, a required class for all 1Ls.
+Harris considers herself fortunate to have been assigned Sheila Willis, 2011 alumna, as her mentor during Introduction to the Legal Profession, a required class for all 1Ls.

 “During those times that I wanted to quit, she made sure that I understood that every other student was under the same pressure and that we all had the same doubts,” she said.
 “That convinced me to stick with it, and eventually I realized that even though it felt like I had no idea what I was doing, I actually did.”

 Willis began volunteering with the School of Law’s mentoring program because of her personal experience with mentors, both as a student and as a lawyer.

 “I didn’t have any lawyers in my family or circle of friends when I began law school, so I relied on unofficial mentors to help navigate professors, exams, job searches, networking and professionalism,” she said.

 Now an attorney with Fisher and Phillips LLP, Willis continues to seek out her mentors’ advice, as she did when she transitioned to employment law after working as a staff attorney for the Supreme Court of South Carolina.

 “Among other things, one of my mentors offered suggestions on researching firms and negotiating incentives, and she encouraged me to consider options that I never would have otherwise,” Willis said.
 “I credit her for much of where I am in my career and for the person and attorney I have become.